-You can see the itinerary of the bus in picture 4.
 You must get off in the stop called Carretera Madrid - Colegio San Juan de Dios (the trip by bus is around 20 minutes); remember, tell the bus drive to stop at "San Juan de Dios".
 The meeting point will be this last bus stop (Carretera Madrid - Colegio San Juan de Dios), so once you are there, call us (the telephone numbers are at the end of this survival guide) and... congratulations!
 This amazing AC starts to you! :)